 For more information about the AmeriCorps*VISTA program contact Reba Crossen, AmeriCorps*VISTA director, at 304.340.3620.

-The staff at Information and Referral remains involved in a variety of community activities, including FEMA, Rebuilding Together, United Way Day of Caring, West Virginia Mountain AIRS Information and Referral, Volunteer West Virginia, and educational fairs.
+I&R remains involved in a variety of community activities that include but are not limited to Rebuilding Together Charleston, United Way Day of Caring, West Virginia Mountain AIRS (Alliance of Information and Referral Systems), Volunteer West Virginia, Family Resource Networks and educational/health fairs.

-RSVP is America’s largest volunteer network for people age 55 and over.
+The Retired Senior Volunteer Program (RSVP) is America’s largest volunteer network for people age 55 and over.
 Join RSVP and you join nearly 500,000 volunteers across the country who are tackling tough issues in their communities.
-RSVP of the United Way of Central West Virginia currently serves Boone, Cabell, Kanawha, and Putnam Counties and is expanding to Lincoln and Wayne Counties.
-Our members serve at a variety of area non-profits, assisting local health care providers, emergency services, blood donor services, food banks, schools, and nursing homes.
-They help promote independent living through senior assistance, provide office support and computer skills to non-profits, and take the lead in organizing neighborhood projects.
+RSVP of the United Way of Central West Virginia currently serves Boone, Cabell, Doddridge, Harrison, Kanawha, Lincoln, Marion, Mercer, Monongalia, Monroe, Preston, Putnam, Summers, Taylor, Upshur and Wayne Counties.
+Our members serve at a variety of area nonprofits, assisting local health care providers, emergency services, blood donor services, food banks, schools, and nursing homes.
+They help promote independent living through senior assistance, provide office support and computer skills to nonprofits, and take the lead in organizing neighborhood projects.

 RSVP volunteers also support our signature programs: Trauma Dolls for health care providers, the distribution of File of Life Packets, and Disaster Preparedness Workshops.

-Foster Grandparent’s share their love, time and experience helping children in need.
+Since 1965, Foster Grandparents have shared their love, time and experience helping children in need.
 Foster Grandparent’s are role models, mentors and friends.
 Serving at schools, after school programs, day care and youth facilities they help children learn to read provide one-on-one tutoring, and guide children at a critical time in their lives.
 Foster Grandparents give the kind of comfort and love that sets a child on the path toward a successful future.

 If you’re at least 55 years of age and want to share your experience and compassion, you have what it takes to be a Foster Grandparent.
 Foster Grandparents volunteer from 15 to 40 hours per week and receive a small stipend so they may volunteer without cost to themselves.
 Our Foster Grandparent Program serves Boone, Cabell, Fayette, Greenbrier, Kanawha, Lincoln, Logan, Mason, Putnam and Wayne counties.